-First off the bat, ExpressVPN has undergone an independent security audit which has proven its no-logging claims.
+First up, ExpressVPN has undergone an independent security audit which has proven its no-logging claims.
 And, possibly more impressively, this has held up in practice – in 2017, a Turkish ExpressVPN server was seized by the authorities, but no data was either stored on the server or handed over by ExpressVPN itself.
-That’s a good track record.
+That’s what we call a good track record.

 However, possibly the best thing about ExpressVPN is the fact that while it incorporates state-of-the-art security features, for the user it’s as simple as selecting a server and tapping ‘connect’.
 While you can change tons of options behind the scenes, you can also just go with the recommended settings and feel safe.